brenno-duarte/php-secure-password/README.md

 $hash = $password->useArgon2(true)->createHash('my_password');
 ```

+If the type of algorithm is not provided, the default encryption will be 'PASSWORD_DEFAULT'.

 ## Returns information about the given hash

 To return the information of the created hash, use `$info` as `true`.